With Baghdadi gone, who is heir to the 'caliph'?

 Whoever gets the job will inherit the difficult task of leading a frayed organisation that has been reduced to scattered sleeper cells after continuous offensives stripped it of its territory in Iraq and Syria.

-Divisions have widened within IS ranks in recent months, with some supporters blaming Baghdadi for the demise of the "caliphate" in March.
+Divisions have widened within IS ranks in recent months, with some supporters blaming Baghdadi for the demise of the "caliphate" in March and for being absent when it died.

 This may give a boost to rival jihadist groups in Syria such as Hayat Tahrir al-Sham, headed by Al-Qaeda's former Syria affiliate, and the Al-Qaeda-linked Hurras al-Deen group, he said.